-These qualitative standards are constantly evolving upward, particularly regarding energy performance.
-In 2010, ARGAN was the first to develop a BBC (Bâtiment Basse Consommation - Low-energy Consumption Building) warehouse, for L'OREAL, and from 2018 onwards, it decided to install photovoltaic systems in all its new warehouses, so clients can use self-produced electricity to help meet their energy needs if they wish.
+These qualitative standards are constantly evolving upward, particularly with regard to energy performance.
+In 2010, ARGAN was the first to develop a BBC (Bâtiment Basse Consommation - Low-energy Consumption

+Building) warehouse, for L'OREAL, and from 2018 onwards, it decided to install photovoltaic systems in all its new warehouses, so clients can use self-produced electricity to help meet their energy needs if they wish.
 In January 2022, ARGAN opened Aut0nom®, its carbon neutral warehouse in the operational phase.
+Aut0nom® is now the standard in all our new developments.